If you’ve ever seen a photograph of Kotor, Montenegro then chances are it’s been taken from THAT viewpoint, overlooking the Bay of Kotor, or Boka Bay.

 If you walk back down via the stairs, it will only take you around 15 minutes to reach the bottom.

 So, there is my complete guide to hiking up to the Fortress of St John or Kotor Fortress.
-I tried to include as much information as possible but if I missed anything or if you have any questions then please let me know in the comments section!
+I tried to include as much information as possible but if I missed anything or if you have any questions then don’t hesitate to ask in the comments section.
+Do let me know how your experiences hiking in Kotor were also!
+Did you actually pass the fortress and continue on up?
+Perhaps you found another hike entirely?
+Don’t be shy!